maxlath/wikibase-dump-filter/README.md

 **Filter and format a [newline-delimited JSON](https://en.wikipedia.org/wiki/NDJSON) stream of Wikibase entities.**

 Typically useful to create a formatted subset of a Wikibase JSON dump.
-See [Wikidata dump](https://www.wikidata.org/wiki/Wikidata:Database_download#JSON_dumps_.28recommended.29).

 **Some context**: This tool was formerly known as `wikidata-filter`.
 [Wikidata](https://en.wikipedia.org/wiki/Wikidata) is an instance of [Wikibase](https://en.wikipedia.org/wiki/Wikibase).
 This tool was primarly designed with Wikidata in mind, but should be usable for any Wikibase instance.